cindykiml/cindykiml/README.md

 ### hihi 👋

-product Designer larping as someone who knows how to use GitHub
+product designer larping as someone who knows how to use GitHub